I am sorry, but we would need to restart the development if we are going to achieve any tangible results within the timeline you have given”

 Internet Penetration in marginalised communities- from lived experiences, continues to be a pain point.
 These communities do not have the basic technical know-how to navigate these tools.
 Remember my point on citizens' interest, at this level access, is the first challenge.

 I have worked in over 350 LGAs across the 36 States in Nigeria, and 9 other African countries and I can confidently say that our tools will do better where there is improved education and access to the internet.
 Another critical challenge apart from the availability of internet data is the affordability of the same.
 However, by sticking to access to information over the internet alone, we would still have a bunch of people excluded, further marginalising the already marginalised.
 We must begin to see ways to connect with citizens who cannot afford smartphones and the internet.

 While we get into the frenzy of CivicTech and its beautiful appeal, we must always realize the core reasons why we are building and for whom we are building.
 USSDs may come in handy where there is low internet penetration and in poorer communities so that with access to future phones, those in rural communities can still access the needed data/information in easily readable and understandable formats.

 In addition to the challenges are the gaps in language and how information is communicated.
 Our ability to speak the language of those we intend to reach makes our solutions more appealing and inclusive.
 We got some funds from AU-Civic Tech to add up a language feature as part of our product revamp.
 This will have an immense impact on spreading our message to these communities in the language they understand.

 Inclusiveness and diversity are other core issues at the heart of CivicTech.
 I will discuss them at length in another article.

-Busayo Oluwadamilare Morakinyo Busayo Oluwadamilare Morakinyo (BOM) is a Social Development, Governance, and Social Accountability expert with ingrained experience spanning over 6 years, working with various communities across 10 African countries.
+Busayo Oluwadamilare Morakinyo (BOM) is a Social Development, Governance, Social Accountability expert and CivicTech enthusiast with ingrained experience spanning almost a decade, working with various communities across 10 African countries.